dalees/ioping_prober/README.md

  ioping\_measurements\_total            | Counter    | Counter of iopings made.
  ioping\_measurement\_duration\_seconds | Histogram  | Filesystem response duration.

+An example in Prometheus exposition format is available in [example-metrics.txt](example-metrics.txt).

 ## Grafana Dashboard

 A Grafana dashboard is available in [example-dashboard.json](example-dashboard.json) that presents the above metrics in a heatmap.